deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "It can be done, though?"

 "Sure.
-The numbers are within the limits of what's humanly possible, but if we're going to get you that strong inside the duration of your training…At the very least it'll be difficult, and probably quite dangerous."
+The numbers are within the limits of what's humanly possible, but if we're going to get you that strong inside the duration of your training...At the very least it'll be difficult, and probably quite dangerous."

 Adam sat quietly and ignored whatever route Wood was taking for some minutes.
-"I'll…need to think about it." he decided eventually.
+"I'll...need to think about it." he decided eventually.

 "Good."
 Wood nodded.
 "If you jumped at the chance, I'd have turned you down on the spot.
 You're going to need to be sensible, not impulsive."